 Why Native Plants?

-The Ivanhoe Path understory, Silver Lake Meadow Native Plant Garden, Armstrong Garden, and Tesla Pocket Park are all composed almost exclusively of locally native shrubs and flowers.
+The Ivanhoe Path understory, Silver Lake Meadow Native Plant Garden, Armstrong Garden, and Tesla Pocket Park are all planted with locally native plants.
 We have planted these because these plants are uniquely adapted to our cool wet winters and hot dry summers, so they thrive with little extra care or water.
-They also provide habitat (food and shelter) for the birds, bees, butterflies and other critters that evolved along with them.
-Once established, California native gardens can use 80% less water than conventional gardens while still providing colorful flowers year-round.
-These flowers provide pollen and nectar for our pollinators (and leaves for their caterpillars), and seeds for the birds.
-Those caterpillars become beautiful butterflies, and also moths (which also feed the birds!).
+They also provide habitat (food and shelter) for the birds, bees, moths, butterflies and other critters that evolved along with them.
+(Many trees are non-native, but these were planted before we got here.)

 Learn more about What Grows Here @ Calflora, find especially Bird Friendly Plants @ Audubon Society, and also plants that support Butterflies and Moths @ the National Wildlife Foundation.